Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 ## Generator outputs

-This generator creates a single or multiple `.xom` files with objects, field-sets and logical types as defined by the *OutputPath* parameter, and adds them to the model project.
+This generator creates single or multiple `.xom` files with objects, field sets, and logical types as defined by the *OutputPath* parameter, and adds them to the model project.

 ### Logical Types

-For the columns where the generator cannot map the database type to one of the existing Xomega types, it will define a new type that derives from one of the existing types, and will use it on all columns with the same type, as illustrated below.
+For the columns where the generator cannot map the database type to one of the existing Xomega types, it will define a new type that derives from one of the existing types and will use it on all columns with the same type, as illustrated below.

 ```xml
 <types>